University of California: Governance

-All University of California campuses except Hastings College of the Law are governed by the Regents of the University of California as required by the Constitution of the State of California.
+All University of California campuses except the College of the Law in San Francisco are governed by the Regents of the University of California as required by the Constitution of the State of California.
 Eighteen regents are appointed by the governor for 12-year terms.
 One member is a student appointed for a one-year term.
-There are also seven ex officio members—the governor, lieutenant governor, speaker of the State Assembly, State Superintendent of Public Instruction, president and vice president of the alumni associations of UC, and the UC president.
+There are also seven ex officio members—the governor, lieutenant governor, speaker of the State Assembly, State Superintendent of Public Instruction, president and vice president of the UC alumni associations, and the UC president.
 The Academic Senate, made up of faculty members, is empowered by the regents to set academic policies.
 In addition, the system-wide faculty chair and vice-chair sit on the Board of Regents as non-voting members.